y00p/thai-tone/README.md

 ### Future work ###

+* Decompose Thai syllable into its components
+* Check if input is a formally correct Thai syllable
 * Determine tone of a single Thai syllable
-* Check if input is a formally correct Thai syllable
 * Splitting Thai words into syllables